solkim-83/tp/docs/UserGuide.md

 * Words that looks like [this](#About) can be clicked to navigate you to the related section or its relevant pages.
 * Words that looks like `this` are words related to user input or the commands of Athena.
-* Words that looks like <kbd>this<kbd> are keys that you can press using your keyboard.
+* Words that looks like <kbd>this</kbd> are keys that you can press using your keyboard.

 :information_source: This icon is used to indicate additional useful notes and information.